Main

 With the initiative of Sampsa Holopainen (Helsinki University), Sampsa, Minerva Piha (Nord University) and I started a Nordic network for early to mid career researchers in prehistoric sociolinguistics in January, 2026.

-In PreSoLi network, we will investigate the sociolinguistics aspects of the prehistoric language contacts between Indo-European languages, Uralic languages, and Paleo-European languages in Northern Eurasia with active cooperation between linguistics, archaeology (and anthropology, as well, if possible!).
+In PreSoLi network, we will investigate the sociolinguistic aspects of the prehistoric language contacts between Indo-European languages, Uralic languages, and Paleo-European languages in Northern Eurasia with active cooperation between linguistics, archaeology (and anthropology, as well, if possible!).

 Our goal is to develop an interdisciplinary method for sociolinguistic analysis on language contact phenomena reconstructed for prehistoric times.